BOTTOMZUP BAR AND GRILL: BEST SPORTS BAR IN NYC

 I was looking for a place in the area that was showing UFC 162 this last weekend, and Bottomzup was the third place I called, and the girl on the phone informed me they were showing it, and there was no cover charge.
 Sweet!

 Let me backtrack a little and say that I'm a female, who just happens to love watching UFC fights, and Bottomzup was definitely a great location!
 I can see how it caters to the male crowd, with the girls' uniforms reminiscent of Hooters, but they were red/white/blue, vs. the orange shorts (I actually worked at Hooters throughout all of my undergrad, so I ain't even hatin').

 I dragged another girlfriend with me, and we snagged some seats at the bar!
 We had a few beers, and I ordered the lucy juice sliders and my friend had the ribs.
 The sliders were actually really good.
 There were three of them, and they were pretty small, but filling enough for me.
 The owner, Eddie (I think that was his name?), came around and asked how we were doing, which I thought was cool!
+Noticed the abundant jewelry - all silver - especially the very cool sterling silver rings he had on each hand.
+I asked where he got them and he gladly gave me the website.
+I then stupidly asked if they were statement rings (not realizing what statement rings actually are) and he gave me the sterling silver 101 course on fashionable (or not) jewelry.
 He told me that he created the sliders- they had like bacon and cheese or something inside..
 Yum!
 And my friend enjoyed her ribs, but she couldn't finish them because it was a good-sized portion!

 Service was decent enough.
 In a bar filled with dudes, I wouldn't expect the girlies to be paying attention to my friend and me, haha.
 Duh.
 But service was still great and I have no complaints.